LiWenHui96/flutter_file_view/README.md

 - Convert file size through `fileSize()`.
 - Download network files through `downloadFile()`.
 - Get the network file size through `getFileSize()`.

+> If you like my project, please in the upper right corner of the project "Star".
+Your support is my biggest encouragement! ^_^